AletteXin/FlaskPython_QultureandArt/README.md

 # QULTURE AND ART
 # Overview

-Qulture and Art is a platform for people to share stories about their culture in efforts to unite us regardless of origins.
+Qulture and Art is a platform for people to share stories about their culture.
+Content is user-generated.
+Key features are listed below.

 # Live demo
 Access a deployed version of the platform here: https://web-production-0082.up.railway.app/